Port of Naples: During World War II

 During World War II, Naples was a major strategic objective in the Italian campaign.
 Naples was an important node of Axis naval and land communication and there was a large and very potent German military presence located in the city.

 In June 1940, the port suffered damage from French bombings.

 Naples was the first large Italian city targeted by the Allies' Operation Avalanche, commencing in September 1943, with the seizure of the port being one of its primary targets.

 During the Four Days of Naples, an uprising in Naples against Nazi German Occupation Forces, 240,000 people were forced to abandon their homes along the coast in the vicinity of the port.
 This was a potential prelude to the destruction of the port and the district surrounding it to deny it to the Allied attackers.
 This threat did not, however, materialise.

 Naples, along with the port was captured by allies on 1 October 1943.

-Though the Germans had sank all ships located in the port, the allies had it back in operation in under a week.
+Though the Germans had sunk all ships located in the port, the allies had it back in operation in under a week.